Using Sources Effectively and Responsibly

 Consequences of Plagiarism and Cheating

 The consequences for academic dishonesty (cheating and plagiarism) are severe, but appropriate given that it constitutes stealing others’ ideas and attempting to earn college credit for their work.
-Sanctions may include an RQ grade for the course—a permanent failing grade on your transcript—and suspension for 1 academic year.
+Sanctions may include an RQ grade for the course—a permanent failing grade on your transcript—and suspension of registration privileges.
 Intention is not considered when adjudicating cases.
 The penalty can be the same if you intentionally or unintentionally plagiarize, if it is your first offense, or if it was a final paper, small assignment, or draft.

 Resources to Support Academic Integrity